 Update the table of contents, if there is one.
 Close the old file without saving.
 Go to File > Save As to save the new file with the name of the file from which content was taken.
 When asked, confirm that you want to overwrite the old file.
 You may prefer to save the new file under a new name and preserve the old file under its original name.

+Caution

+Any changes recorded (tracked) in the document will be lost during this process.
+The resulting document will contain only the changed text.

 Organizing templates